SME Bonds debt capital for established Australian companies seeking alternative finance

 SME Bonds for Growth

 - A new source of financing on the debt capital SME side.
-The Basel III regulatory banking measures have placed a squeeze on lending, and already impacting on SME’s seeking finance across the globe.
+The Basel III regulatory banking measures have placed a squeeze on lending, and already impacting on SME’s seeking finance globally.

-- As a result growing companies continue to source alternative capital sources and a SME Bond via peer-2-peer private finance is positioned to fill the gap.
+- As a result growing companies continue to source alternative capital sources and a SME Bond is private finance that fills the gap.

-- Use of funds for SME Bonds such as acquisition finance or refinancing of expiring debt.
+- SME Bonds funding for acquisition finance or refinancing of expiring debt.
 Well known brand name have the advantage when placing bonds backed by a balanced financing structure.